apache/openoffice-project/content/docs/governance/voting.md

 #### Example for a vote mail:

     Address: private@
-    Subject: [VOTE] John Doe should become a regular committer
+    Subject: [VOTE] Jane Doe should become a regular committer

     Text:
-    "I would like to propose to vote in John Doe as committer.
-John has showed in the last months that he has the skills and oversight for improving things (think about the last UI change of the "Find" dialog)."
+    "I would like to propose to vote in Jan Doe as committer.
+Jan has showed in the last months that they have the skills and oversight for improving things (think about the last UI change of the "Find" dialog)."

-    +1 (means I vote for John)
+    +1 (means I vote for Jan)
      0 (means vote abstention)
-    -1 (means I vote against John because of the following reason:
+    -1 (means I vote against Jan because of the following reason:

     Voting time frame is finished 72 hours from now until June 30, 12:00 PM UTC.